 Jacob Johnson had been a respected man, but one of meager means.
 With his death, his wife and two sons were left destitute.
 Polly Johnson apprenticed her sons, William and Andrew, to a local tailor.
 They ran away in 1824.

 Andrew came to Greeneville in 1826 with his mother and stepfather and found an opportunity to begin his own tailoring business.
 In 1827 he married Eliza McCardle.
 At that time he had only a scant education, but he studied diligently under his wife's tutelage, and he paid people to read to him while he worked.
 He was soon proven to be a capable tailor, and his flourishing shop became a gathering place for political discussion and debate.
 By 1829 Johnson was elected alderman of the town of Greeneville.
-He had embarked on his political career and would hold nearly every elective office between alderman and president, including Military Governor of the state of Tennessee during the Civil War.
+He had embarked on his political career and would hold nearly every elective office between alderman and president, including Military Governor of the state of Tennessee during the Civil War, in over forty years of public service.

 On April 15, 1865, at the death of Abraham Lincoln, Andrew Johnson became the 17th President of the United States.
 One of the primary elements of Johnson's presidency dealt with the reconstruction of the nation following the Civil War.
 After many policy disagreements between Johnson and Congress regarding reconstruction, and his subsequent violation of the Tenure of Office Act, Andrew Johnson became the first president to be impeached.
 He was acquitted of the charges by one vote necessary for the 2/3 majority in the Senate, and he completed the remainder of his term.